 4. Eliminate Distractions

-We all know what happens when you’re in the middle of a task and a notification flashes up on your screen with an email subject that spikes your curiosity.
-Flash forward an hour and you’re back on that task but struggling to get back into it.
+We all know what happens when you’re in the middle of a task and a notification flashes on your screen with an email subject that spikes your curiosity.
+Flash forward an hour and you’re back on the original task, but struggling to get back into it.

 This one is an obvious but great tip: SWITCH OFF!